nhsbsa/nhsbsa-digital-playbook/src/design/index.md

 * helps people get the information they need in a way they expect
 * focuses on the users needs by creating content that is simple and easy to understand
 * makes sure content is accessible and inclusive for anyone who needs it
-* keeps content across multiple services consistent by sticking using style guides and standards
+* keeps content across multiple services consistent by following standards set out in our style guide
 * gives our users the best possible experience of our services and reduces workloads for areas of the business

 ### When to do it

-Content Design should work alongside the other areas of the UCD community from the Alpha stage through to the live environment to ensure the continuous improvement our services.
+Content Design should work alongside the other professions in the UCD team, throughout the whole design journey.

 Throughout this process we should test and iterate content design based on research, data and evidence.